It all began with a challenge

 Who We Serve

 Our focus is on family services, educational support, and community connections.
+We serve almost 100,000 people, including over 40,000 households.

 Dublin City School District Profile